 Enrich your member experience while providing significant annual support to help further our mission of connecting people with art and inspiring new ways of thinking.

 Patron Members at the Art Gallery of Nova Scotia enjoy access to exclusive events and art experiences with artists, curators, community leaders, and collectors.
-For more information contact firstname.lastname@example.org or 902-424-0073.
+For more information or to learn about payment plan options contact email@example.com or 902-424-0073.

 - Benefits of Regular Membership, plus: